sweetorange2022/SweetOrange_Clock/README.md

 II.
 Usage:
 ---
-Accessed by :computer: end browser (:iphone: end may have layout problems): https://sweetorange2022.github.io/SweetOrange_Clock/
+Accessed by :computer: end browser (:iphone: may have layout problems): https://sweetorange2022.github.io/SweetOrange_Clock/
 1、Click the "Full Screen" button at the bottom of the page, the page will enter full-screen mode.
 2、In full-screen mode, you can continue to view the current date, time and countdown.
 The button is still in the same position, but **the button will be hidden when the mouse does not pass over the button in full screen** to enhance the sense of view.
 3、To exit full screen mode, please press Esc key or click the button again.